singapaul/study-quest-arcade/DEPLOYMENT.md

 https://study-quest-arcade.vercel.app/auth/callback
 ```

-### 2. Add Additional Redirect URLs (Optional)
+### 2. Add Additional Redirect URLs (Required for Development)
-If you want to support multiple environments:
+You need to add both development and production URLs:
 ```
 http://localhost:5173/auth/callback
 https://study-quest-arcade.vercel.app/auth/callback
 ```

+**Important**: Make sure both URLs are added to the "Redirect URLs" list in your Supabase dashboard.
+This allows magic links to work in both development and production environments.

 ## 🚀 Vercel Deployment